[Note: see related podcast and see affiliate stuff at the right]

 - Choose brand names.
 Companies with a reputation on the line are more likely to fret over bad press and respond quickly to fix problems.
 When these companies fall short, be vocal about your disappointment.
 Complain first to customer support, preferably in written form.
 If that fails, post on social media, write to your state AG’s office, and/or file a complaint with the FTC.

 - Choose newer tech.
-Newer isn’t always better, but on the whole, it’s better than the alternative.
-Older products may stop being supported with software updates, for example (which is bad).
-Security protocols and technology get better over time.
+Newer isn’t always better, but older products may stop being supported with software updates (which is bad).
+Security protocols and technology get better over time, too.

 Gift Ideas for Better Privacy & Security